efrecon/mqtt/README.md

 set c [smqtt new mqtt://test.mosquitto.org:1883]
 ```

-And, provided that `mosquitto.org.crt` points to the certificate authority for
+And, provided that `mosquitto.org.crt` points to the certificate authority
 [file](http://test.mosquitto.org/ssl/mosquitto.org.crt) for the mosquitto
 server, the following command would open en encrypted connection to the same
 server: